1-Day Retreat: Cultivating Mindfulness in your Yoga practice

 Patti Summerville - Mindfulness & Yoga retreat leader

-Patti began a personal meditation practice in 1996 after attending a retreat at the Tushita Institute, Dharamsala, India.
-Over the years her practice has been influenced by Mahayana and Theravada Buddhist traditions and in 2013 she took on the role of co-ordinator at The Barn Retreat Centre, an Insight Mindfulness Meditation Retreat centre at Sharpham.
-Patti has trained to be a Mindfulness Meditation Teacher with Exeter University and an Integral Hatha Yoga Teacher in 2009 at the Sri Swami Satchidananda Ashram.
-She creates a framework that links traditional yogic and modern secular mindfulness principles where 'your yoga practice becomes your meditation'.
-Classes will include pranayama (breathing), asana (posture) and nidra (deep relaxation) to cultivate a mindful practice and prepare for other formal mindfulness meditations.
+Patti began a personal meditation practice in 1996 after a retreat at the Tushita Institute, Dharamsala, India.
+Over the years her practice has been influenced by Mahayana and Theravada Buddhist traditions and in 2013 she was a co-ordinator at The Barn Retreat Centre, an Insight Mindfulness Meditation Retreat centre at Sharpham.
+Patti’s foundation yoga teacher training in 2009 was Integral Hatha at the Sri Swami Satchidananda Ashram.
+She encourages students to create a personal mindful yoga practice that links traditional yogic and modern secular mindfulness principles where 'your yoga practice becomes your meditation'.
+Retreat classes include pranayama (breathing), asana (posture), nidra (deep relaxation) and mindfulness meditation.

 How to book easily and securely: